KnutStorvestre/minesweeper/README.md

+# How to play
+* Left click to make cell visible
+* Right click to flag
+* You win when all mines are flagged and all other cells are visible

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.